At the 1967 annual meeting, the membership delegated the authority to adopt the Associate’s seal:

 A reproduction of the new official NAVA seal appears at left.
 This seal is the result of action taken by the NAVA membership at the annual meeting in October, 1968.
 On a motion by Mr. [George] Cahill, the membership voted to set aside the design for a NAVA seal which had been adopted by the Flag and Seal Committee in March, 1968.
 After general discussion, the membership agreed that the seal of the North American Vexillological Association should be the design submitted by Mr. David Martucci, the design being the flag of the Association displayed above a globe of the world tilted to give prominence to North America, the whole being surrounded by the name of the Association and the date 1967, within two concentric circles.

 The artwork for the new seal was prepared under the supervision of Capt.
 James W. Clark of Bel Air, Maryland.
 It is his intention to have the original drawing framed, and to present it to the Association as an historic document.

 David Martucci has made the following humorous and gracious comment: “My design beat out Whitney Smith’s, but only because some of the members didn’t think a half-naked Indian maiden on an armadillo was ‘proper!’
 I still think his design is better than mine!”

 The actual 1 ¾ inch seal was ordered by Emmet V. Mittebeeler on July 14, 1969 from Lamb Seal & Stencil Co. of Washington, D.C.
 The cost of the seal was US$ 57.20.

-In 1991, the flag’s design was incorporated into Bylaws section 2.01.
+In 1991, the seal’s design was incorporated into Bylaws section 2.01.
 The Bylaws provide that the “corporate seal shall be kept by the secretary and used only as directed by the executive board.”